Table of contents

 - Best for: Organizations where different teams need to collaborate and work on multiple projects at a time.
 That said, any team that uses Gmail can benefit from this tool.

 - What you may like: The internal chat is pretty neat.
-Teams can collaborate without any hassles, it’s a brilliant tool for task management and team organization.
+Teams can collaborate without any hassle.
+It’s a brilliant tool for task management and team organization.

 - Best for: Customer service teams focused on delivering great experiences.